 str, but in Python 3, strings are Unicode, and need to be converted to

 For simplicity's sake, we are using an internal test generator source to simulate a stream of inputs into the application.
 In a real application, you will probably be receiving inputs in a binary format.
 If so, you need to define a decoder for converting those bytes to your input types.
 For more on this, please refer to the Creating A Decoder section.

 So now that we have our computation and output encoding defined, how do we build it all into an application?
 For this, two things are needed:

 - An entry point for Wallaroo to create the application.
 This is the function

 application_setupis going to return for Wallaroo to create the application.

-An application is constructed of pipelines which, in turn, are constructed from a sequence of a source, steps, and optionally one or more sinks.
-Our reverse application only has one pipeline, so we only need to create one:
+An application is constructed of one or more pipelines which can be merged at various points until they converge on one or more sinks.
+Our alerts application has only one source stream, so we only need to create one (called

 application_setup Entry Point